hexojs/site/source/docs/helpers.md

 `order` | Sort of order. `1`, `asc` for ascending; `-1`, `desc` for descending | 1
 `show_count` | Display the number of posts for each archive | true `format` | Date format | MMMM YYYY
-`style` | Style to display the category list. `list` displays categories in an unordered list.
+`style` | Style to display the archive list. `list` displays archives in an unordered list.
 Use `false` or any other value to disable it. | list
 `separator` | Separator between archives.
 (Only works if `style` is not `list`) | , `class` | Class name of archive list. | archive `transform` | The function that changes the display of archive name.
 See examples in [list_categories](#list-categories). |